bmaltais/kohya_ss/README.md

 #### Miscellaneous

 - Made various other minor improvements and bug fixes to enhance overall functionality and user experience.
+- Fixed an issue with existing LoRA network weights were not properly loaded prior to training

 ### 2024/04/10 (v23.1.5)